shubam3/CCI_TESTBED_DOCS_PUBLIC/source/getting_started/openstack_v1.rst

 - **GPU Instance (Default AZ: ``gpu``):**

-  - Clarify quota and approval requirements for GPU usage.
+  - Clarify quota and approval requirements for GPU usage and make sure you have access to Nvidia GPU.
   - Provide a short checklist for:
     - Selecting a GPU flavor.
     - Verifying CUDA / GPU visibility inside the instance.